grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 1. [Install promtail](https://grafana.com/docs/loki/latest/clients/promtail/installation/) on your local machine and configure it to send logs to your Loki instance.
 1. Install Python3 on your local machine if needed.
-1. Copy the python script below and paste it into a new file on your local machine
+1. Copy the python script below and paste it into a new file on your local machine.

     ```#!/bin/env python3
     ​